rdplus2015/resources/utilities/containerization/docker.md

 ### **Docker Image**
 A template used to create Docker containers.
 It includes the application code and dependencies.
 Images are immutable and version-controlled.

-### **Dockerfile**
-A script containing instructions to build a Docker image.
-It defines the base image, dependencies, environment variables, and commands needed to run an application.

-### **Docker Registry**
-A storage and distribution system for Docker images.
-It allows developers to push and pull container images.

-### **Docker Hub**
-A public Docker registry where developers can share and retrieve images.
-It provides official images maintained by Docker and the community.

-### **Docker Volume**
-A storage mechanism used to persist data in Docker containers, ensuring that data is not lost when a container stops or is removed.

-### **Docker Network**
-A system for managing communication between Docker containers, allowing containers to communicate securely.

 ### **Docker Compose**
 A tool that allows defining and running multi-container applications using a `docker-compose.yml` file.